123jimin/kle/README.md

 Therefore, before executing a KLE script, examine it (and maybe `.ksh` too!) to make sure that no spooky thing is going on.

-Once the project becomes active, usage of `eval` will be removed and arbitrary `; import` will be disabled (except for `stdlib` and scripts in same folder), but for now, be careful on these possible security problems.
+Once the project becomes serious, usage of `eval` will be removed and arbitrary `; import` will be disabled (except for `stdlib` and scripts in same folder), but for now, be careful on these possible security problems.

-An exercise which may be impossible: craft a `.kle` script capable of arbitrary code executon when applied on a `.ksh` chart with a call to a command `;main 1`.

 ## How to use a script
 A KLE script consists of various 'command's, which modifiy zoom values of a chart.